SpongePowered/SpongeDocs/source/about/introduction.rst

 What Is Sponge?
 ~~~~~~~~~~~~~~~

-The purpose of the Sponge project is to create a plugin development framework for Minecraft.
-Sponge is being created by
+The purpose of the Sponge project is to create a plugin development framework for Minecraft: Java Edition.
+Sponge is
-a global community, and its open-source nature means anyone can participate.
+being created by a global community, and its open-source nature means anyone can participate.

 Sponge was created after seeing the failures of other projects in the Minecraft plugin development community.
 We are
 trying to avoid making the same mistakes as other projects; thus: